lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic24_ClassDelivery.md

 Now generate an AI-assisted strategy for adapting pace during a session using generative AI tools or analytics.
 ```

-### 🖼 Illustration:
-Flowchart with “Observe → Analyze with AI → Adjust” model for pacing.
+**Sample illustration** Flowchart with “Observe → Analyze with AI → Adjust” model for pacing.

 ---